+FUIL Displays the port number to which the address is currently being leased.
 Displays the port number to which the address is currently being leased.

-Displays the leased IP address to which the entry refers.

-Displays the lease phase.
+IP address Displays the leased IP address to which the entry refers.
+Status Displays the lease phase.
 According to the standard for DHCP operations, there are 4 phases to leasing an IP address: Discovery, Offer, Request, and Acknowledgement.

-▶ bootp

-A DHCP client is attempting to discover a DHCP server for IP address allocation.

-offering

-The DHCP server is validating that the IP address is suitable for the client.

-requesting

-A DHCP client is acquiring the offered IP address.

-bound

-The DHCP server is leasing the IP address to a client.

-renewing

-The DHCP client is requesting an extension to the lease.

-rebinding

-The DHCP server is assigning the IP address to the client after a successful renewal.

-declined

-The DHCP server denied the request for the IP address.

-released
+Possible values: bootp A DHCP client is attempting to discover a DHCP server for IP address allocation. offering The DHCP server is validating that the IP address is suitable for the client. requesting A DHCP client is acquiring the offered IP address. bound The DHCP server is leasing the IP address to a client. renewing The DHCP client is requesting an extension to the lease. rebinding The DHCP server is assigning the IP address to the client after a successful renewal. declined The DHCP server denied the request for the IP address.

-The IP address is available for other clients.
+released The IP address is available for other clients.